CLAM-community/CLAM-community.github.io/docs/index.md

-# {{COMMUNITY_NAME}}
+# COMMUNITY_NAME

-> {{COMMUNITY_NAME}} is a space where researchers and students to exchange ideas and discuss research in Lagrangian Modelling and Analysis.
+> COMMUNITY_NAME is a space where researchers and students to exchange ideas and discuss research in Lagrangian Modelling and Analysis.
 Most of our expertise is in Ocean science - but we'd love to have you as part of the community if you have different expertise!

 [Join us on Zulip]({{ zulip_url }}){ .md-button target="\_blank" }